-If you must visit the city, there are several quiet spots within Culture Mile for you to visit while there.
+If you are visiting the city, there are several quiet spots within Culture Mile for you to visit while there and enjoy a picnic.
 Try one of the City gardens, or any of the green spaces which can be found here.
 Advice for visiting parks and gardens can be found here.
 There are also some large pedestrianised squares, including Aldgate Square, Paternoster Square and Guildhall Yard.

 Please see the frequently asked questions (FAQs) below regarding visiting the area for leisure purposes.
 The information below is correct at time of publishing, and will be updated regularly.